thiagokokada/blog/2024-07-26/02-using-github-as-a-bad-blog-platform.md

     tree.write("rss.xml", xml_declaration=True, encoding="UTF-8")
 ```

-To publish a new Post, a basically write a Markdown file, run
+To publish a new Post, a basically write a Markdown file, run `./gen_readme.py
-`./gen_readme.py > README.md` at the root of the repository, and see the magic
+> README.md` at the root of the repository, and see the magic happen.
-happens.

-It works much better than I initially antecipated.
+It works much better than I initially anticipated.
 The `README.md` is properly
 populated with the titles and links.
-The RSS is kind empty since it has no
+The RSS is kind of empty since it has no
 description, but it seems to work fine (at least in
 [Inoreader](https://www.inoreader.com/), my RSS reader of choice).
 I can
 probably fill the post description with more information if I really want, but